kappter/CharacterCraft/README.markdown

 ### 5. Modern UI
 - **Tabbed Interface**: Navigate between Create Character, Compare Characters, Trait List, and Saved Characters tabs for a focused workflow.
 - **Dark Mode**: Toggle between light and dark themes with a switch in the header, with preferences saved in localStorage.
-- **Fixed Header/Footer**: A fixed header displays the app title and dark mode toggle; a fixed footer shows a copyright notice.
+- **Fixed Header/Footer**: A fixed header displays the app logo, title, and dark mode toggle; a fixed footer shows a copyright notice.
 - **Responsive Design**: Built with Tailwind CSS and Inter font, the UI adapts to mobile, tablet, and desktop screens.
 - **Animations**: Subtle transitions for tab switches, button hovers, and dark mode toggle enhance user engagement.